Kintyre/ksconf/docs/source/dyn/cli.rst

     Ksconf: Kintyre Splunk CONFig tool

     This utility handles a number of common Splunk app maintenance tasks in a small and easy to deploy package.
-Specifically, this tools deals with many of the nuances with storing Splunk apps in git, and pointing live Splunk apps to a git repository.
-Merging changes from the live system's (local) folder to the version controlled (default) folder, and dealing with more than one layer of "default" (which splunk can't handle natively) are all supported tasks.
+Specifically, this tool deals with many of the nuances with storing Splunk apps in git and pointing live Splunk apps to a git repository.
+Merging changes from the live system's (local) folder to the version controlled (default) folder and dealing with more than one layer of "default" are all supported tasks which are not native to Splunk.

     positional arguments:
       {check,combine,diff,filter,promote,merge,minimize,snapshot,sort,rest-export,rest-publish,unarchive,xml-format}
         check               Perform basic syntax and sanity checks on .conf files combine             Combine configuration files across multiple source directories into a single destination directory.
-This allows for an arbitrary number of splunk configuration layers to coexist within a single app.
+This allows for an arbitrary number of Splunk configuration layers to coexist within a single app.
 Useful in both ongoing merge and one-time ad-hoc use.
         diff                Compare settings differences between two .conf files ignoring spacing and sort order
-        filter              A stanza-aware GREP tool for conf files promote             Promote .conf settings between layers using either either in batch mode (all changes) or interactive mode.
-Frequently this is used to promote conf changes made via the UI (stored in the 'local' folder) to a version-controlled directory, often 'default'.
+        filter              A stanza-aware GREP tool for conf files promote             Promote .conf settings between layers using either batch or interactive mode.
+Frequently this is used to promote conf changes made via the UI (stored in the 'local' folder) to a version-controlled directory,
+                            such as 'default'.
         merge               Merge two or more .conf files minimize            Minimize the target file by removing entries duplicated in the default conf(s)